aliciahlavac/Home_Sales/README.md

 # Home_Sales
 Module 22 Challenge

-In this project, I performed a series of data analysis tasks using PySpark, which is a powerful framework for handling big data with Apache Spark and Python.
+In this project, I performed a series of data analysis tasks using PySpark.
 The Jupyter Notebook associated with the work done (originally in Google Colab) is [Home_Sales.ipynb](https://github.com/aliciahlavac/Home_Sales/blob/main/Home_Sales.ipynb), and it uses Spark 3.5.0, which is a change from the original starter code.
 In this notebook, I imported the necessary PySpark SQL functions that would be essential for my data manipulation and querying tasks.

 I started off reading a dataset named home_sales_revised.csv into a Spark DataFrame.
 This dataset contained information about home sales, and once it was loaded into the DataFrame, I created a temporary table named home_sales in Spark's in-memory storage.
 This was a crucial step to facilitate efficient SparkSQL queries on the data.